dfinity/examples/motoko/ic-pos/README.md

 '
 ```

-#### 8.2: Create the second store:
+#### 10.2 Create the second store

-Log in to the frontend using **a new Internet Identity on another web browser**.
-Configure the store and navigate to the `Receive` page.
-Click on the principal pill to copy the address to your clipboard.
+Log in to the frontend using **a new Internet Identity using another web browser**.
+Give this store a name as well and copy the store principal like in the previous step.

 Now, go back to the first browser/store, navigate to the `Send` page, and transfer some tokens to the second store.